Board of directors: Roles

+For corporate boards, the G20/OECD Principles of Corporate Governance identify reviewing and assessing risk-management policies and procedures as a key function, including determining the company's risk appetite and overseeing internal controls.

 The legal responsibilities of boards and board members vary with the nature of the organization, and between jurisdictions.
 For companies with shares publicly listed for negotiation, these responsibilities are typically much more rigorous and complex than for those of other types.

 Typically, the board chooses one of its members to be the chairman (often now called the "chair" or "chairperson"), who holds whatever title is specified in the by-laws or articles of association.
 However, in membership organizations, the members elect the president of the organization and the president becomes the board chair, unless the by-laws say otherwise.

 Directors

 The directors of an organization are the persons who are members of its board.
 Several specific terms categorize directors by the presence or absence of their other relationships to the organization.

 Honorary members

 Corporations may designate a former senior executive and ex-board member as an honorary board member, a position that does not carry any executive authority but represents recognition of the person's corporate governorship and performance.